CocoTheOwner/Decree/README.md

 - The help menu for the root command:
   ![Command help hover](images/mainCommandHelpHover.png)<br>
   Also shows some examples of command usages.
-  If you do not like the suggestions, they may be modified in the respecive type's handler. `decree.handlers`
+  If you do not like the suggestions, they may be modified in the respective type's handler. `decree.handlers`
 - The help menu for parameters:
   ![](images/mainParamHelpHover.png)<br>
   Also shows the type of variable it is supposed to parse into.